-Gain on Sale, Taxable Exchange or Other Taxable Disposition of Common Stock and Warrants.
+Gain on Sale, Taxable Exchange or Other Taxable Disposition of Common Stock

-A Non-U.S. holder generally will not be subject to U.S. federal income or withholding tax in respect of gain recognized on a sale, taxable exchange or other taxable disposition of our Common Stock or warrants (including an expiration or redemption of our warrants), unless:
+Subject to the discussion below regarding backup withholding and FATCA, a Non-U.S. holder generally will not be subject to U.S. federal income or withholding tax in respect of gain recognized on a sale, taxable exchange or other taxable disposition of our Common Stock, unless:

-- the gain is effectively connected with the conduct by the Non-U.S. holder of a trade or business within the United States (and, under certain income tax treaties, is attributable to a United States permanent establishment or fixed base maintained by the Non-U.S. holder); or - we are or have been a "United States real property holding corporation" (as defined below) for U.S. federal income tax purposes at any time during the shorter of the five-year period ending on the date of disposition or the Non-U.S. holder's holding period for the applicable security, except, in the case where shares of our Common Stock are "regularly traded on an established securities market" (within the meaning of applicable Treasury Regulations, referred to herein as "regularly traded"), (i) the Non-U.S. holder is disposing of Common Stock and has owned, directly or constructively, 5% or less of our Common Stock at all times within the shorter of the five-year period preceding such disposition of Common Stock or such Non-U.S. holder's holding period for such common stock or (ii) the Non-U.S. holder is disposing of warrants and has owned, directly or constructively, 5% or less of the total fair market value of our warrants (provided our warrants are considered to be regularly traded) at all times within the shorter of the five-year period preceding such disposition of warrants or such Non-U.S. holder's holding period for such warrants.
-It is unclear how the rules for determining the 5% threshold for this purpose would be applied with respect to our Common Stock and warrants, including how a Non-U.S. holder's ownership of warrants impacts the 5% threshold determination with respect to its common stock and whether the 5% threshold determination with respect to our warrants must be made with or without reference to the private placement warrants.
-In addition, special rules may apply in the case of a disposition of warrants if our Common Stock is considered to be regularly traded, but the warrants are not considered to be regularly traded.
-We can provide no assurance as to our future status as a United States real property holding corporation or as to whether our Common Stock or warrants will be considered to be regularly traded.
-Non-U.S. holders should consult their own tax advisors regarding the application of the foregoing rules in light of their particular facts and circumstances.
+- the gain is effectively connected with the conduct by the Non-U.S. holder of a trade or business within the United States (and, under certain income tax treaties, is attributable to a United States permanent establishment or fixed base maintained by the Non-U.S. holder); - the non-U.S. holder is an individual present in the United States for 183 days or more in the taxable year of disposition and certain other requirements are met; or - we are or have been a "United States real property holding corporation" (as defined below) for U.S. federal income tax purposes at any time during the shorter of the five-year period ending on the date of disposition or the Non-U.S. holder's holding period for the applicable Common Stock, except, in the case where shares of our Common Stock are "regularly traded on an established securities market" (within the meaning of applicable Treasury Regulations, referred to herein as "regularly traded"), and the Non-U.S. holders has owned, directly or constructively, 5% or less of our Common Stock at all times within the shorter of the five-year period preceding such disposition of Common Stock or such Non-U.S. holder's holding period for such Common Stock.
+It is unclear how the rules for determining the 5% threshold for this purpose would be applied with respect to our Common Stock, including how a Non-U.S. holder's ownership of warrants impacts the 5% threshold determination with respect to its common stock.
+We can provide no assurance as to our future status as a United States real property holding corporation or as to whether our Common Stock will be considered to be regularly traded.
+Non-U.S. holder's should consult their own tax advisors regarding the application of the foregoing rules in light of their particular facts and circumstances.